GlobalProtect Certificate Best Practices

 Portal server certificate

-Enables GlobalProtect apps to establish an HTTPS connection with the portal.
+Enables GlobalProtect agents and apps to establish an HTTPS connection with the portal.

 Gateway server certificate

-Enables GlobalProtect apps to establish an HTTPS connection with the gateway.
+Enables GlobalProtect agents and apps to establish an HTTPS connection with the gateway.

 Optional) Client certificate

-Used to enable mutual authentication when establishing an HTTPS session between the GlobalProtect apps and the gateways/portal.
-This ensures that only endpoints with valid client certificates are able to authenticate and connect to the network.
+Used to enable mutual authentication in establishing an HTTPS session between the GlobalProtect agents and the gateways/portal.
+This ensures that only devices with valid client certificates are able to authenticate and connect to the network.

 Optional) Machine certificates

-A machine certificate is a client certificate that is issued to an endpoint that resides in the local machine store or system keychain.
-Each machine certificate identifies the endpoint in the subject field (for example, CN=laptop1.example.com) instead of the user.
+A machine certificate is a client certificate that is issued to a device.
+Each machine certificate identifies the device in the subject field (for example, CN=laptop1.example.com) instead of a user.
 The certificate ensures that only trusted endpoints can connect to gateways or the portal.

 Table: GlobalProtect Certificate Requirements

-For details about the types of keys for secure communication between the GlobalProtect endpoint and the portals and gateways, see Reference: GlobalProtect App Cryptographic Functions.
+For details about the types of keys for secure communication between the GlobalProtect endpoint and the portals and gateways, see Reference: GlobalProtect Agent Cryptographic Functions.